bbenzikry/spark-eks/README.md

 ## FAQ

-- Where can I find a spark 2 build with Glue support?
+- Where can I find a Spark 2 build with Glue support?
   - As spark 2 becomes less and less relevant, I opted against the need to add glue support.
-    You can take a look [here](https://github.com/tinyclues/spark-glue-data-catalog/blob/master/build-spark.sh) for a reference implementation which you can add to the spark2 irsa [dockerfile](./irsa/spark2/spark2.Dockerfile)
+    You can take a look [here](https://github.com/tinyclues/spark-glue-data-catalog/blob/master/build-spark.sh) for a reference implementation which you can add to the Spark 2 dockerfile [dockerfile](./docker/spark2.Dockerfile)